N1zam/ECG-Project-Firmware/README.md

 ## Changelog
 - fix serial data esp8266 to uno
-- fix SDCard in esp8266
+- fix SDCard program on esp8266
 - fix WebServer program on esp8266
-- fix program Oled Display (SSD1306 allocation failed issue)
+- fix program Oled Display on uno (SSD1306 allocation failed issue)

 ## Uploader Aplication
 <p>Use the Uploader App if you want to upload firmware files on atmega328p (uno) and esp8266</p>